 Twenty eight countries report minimum-wage data to the OECD.
 (The first to establish one was New Zealand, in 1894.)
 The U.S. rate, $7.25 an hour, is 10th-highest in real dollars, behind the U.K.’s (established in 1998 and rising soon to about $10), and Australia’s ($12.85).
 More telling: When measured as a share of average wages, the U.S. ranks 25th, at 37 percent, tied with Mexico and ahead of only the Czech Republic.
 High-wage Germany adopted its first minimum wage in July 2014; nine months later it was equal to about $9.15.
 Britain enacted a 3 percent increase in March 2015, effective in October.
 Swiss voters rejected a proposal in 2014 to establish the world’s highest, $25 an hour.
 While the details are different, the argument is the same: Do wage floors help or hurt the economy?
 In his 2013 State of the Union address, President Barack Obama challenged Congress to boost the federal minimum to $10.10.
 Capitol Hill Republicans didn’t take the bait, so a year later Obama set a $10.10 minimum wage for federal contractors and called on mayors and governors to “give America a raise.”
 Voters in four states did; 29 states and at least 8 U.S. cities had minimum wages higher than the federal rate as of Apr.
 1, 2015.
+The Los Angeles City Council voted in May to raise the hourly minimum wage to $15 by 2020; around 40 percent of workers there are thought to earn less.
 The Congressional Budget Office released a mixed-bag analysis that found that adopting a $10.10 minimum wage nationwide would lift 900,000 people out of poverty while eliminating 500,000 low-income jobs.

 The U.S. federal minimum wage has been raised 22 times since Congress created it in 1938 at 25 cents an hour, most recently in 2007.
 Economists have been quarrelling about it all along.
 What no one disputes is that the buying power of the wage has eroded.
 Adjusted for inflation, the value peaked in February 1968 when it was $1.60, about $10.80 in 2015 dollars.
 Some studies conclude that higher wage floors lead to fewer jobs.
 That was the consensus until the 1990s, when a flurry of new state minimums exceeding the federal rate (the higher rate always applies) gave researchers more ways to study the effects of wage hikes on adjacent communities.
 A landmark 1994 report compared employment at fast-food outlets in New Jersey and Pennsylvania two years after New Jersey raised its hourly minimum wage from $4.25 to $5.05.
 Job prospects improved for low-wage workers in New Jersey.